All Photographs and Copy are Coryright MEL BIRNKRANT Some of the imagery is Copyright The Walt Disney Company

 When I gave my friends the wedding present, it proved to be most embarrassing, as Bob knew nothing about “the marriage,” and thus, the truth came out.
 What to do, in such an awkward situation?
 I gave them the gift, anyway.

-Living in the old loft in Manhattan, a year later, I got an 8 foot piece of Plexiglas, a sheet of plywood and some aluminum bathroom molding, and “framed” my poster, as you see it, here.
+Living in the old loft in Manhattan, two years later, I got an 8 foot piece of Plexiglas, a sheet of plywood and some aluminum bathroom molding, and “framed” my poster, as you see it, here.
 I have had to photograph this from an angle, because the ceiling lights glare on it, directly.

 Talk about misunderstandings!
 One day, Bob who was living in New York too, confessed how angry that poster made him feel.
 He was convinced that I had hung it there to taunt him with the the fact that he had left it in France!
 He didn’t realize that I had a second poster.
 And probably didn’t believe me, when I told him this one wasn’t his.
 It seems that Bob and Verta had placed their folded poster, on top of a tall armoire in their room, and forgot that it was there.